Introduction

 More than three years ago, I bought my first Apple product at the age of 32.
 Apple products have always been on my radar since the first iPhone came out.
 However, I've always thought that Apple products are overpriced, and they are not worth my attention while there are many alternatives out there.
 I still think so, but I will make my point later on in the article.

-If you are one of those people who are planning to buy your first MacBook for a programming related job, you are in the right place.
-Because in this article, I'll go through some interesting topics that I've noticed moving from Ubuntu desktop to macOS.
+If you are one of those people who is planning to buy your first MacBook for a programming related job, you are in the right place.
+Because in this article, I'll go through some interesting topics that I've noticed moving from Ubuntu 20.04 desktop to macOS.
 And be sure to stick until the end because my answers are not what you expect.
-I'm not sponsored by anyone, all what I'll say is just my opinion.
+I'm not sponsored by anyone; all I'll say is just my opinion.

 My Work

-At the time of writing this article I worked as an IT-specialist and in my daily routine I used a lot of PHP, Go, Vue, React and TypeScript.
+At the time of writing this article, I worked as an IT specialist, and in my daily routine I used a lot of PHP, Go, Vue, React and TypeScript.
 These languages and frameworks don't require a powerful laptop like MacBook Pro, but it's pretty pleasant to have some extra power for the future needs.
-Especially if you are planning to get in into more hardcore stuff like building programming languages and compilers.
+Especially if you are planning to get into more hardcore stuff like building programming languages and compilers.

-Out of work, I do a lot of open-source, pet projects and writing the blog.
-The MacBook keyboard is definitely a big addition to my productivity, but I cannot say that the previous laptop was awful to type on.
-It was still a solid machine except for a couple of physical defects which I was annoyed by.
+Out of work, I do a lot of open-source, pet projects, and writing the blog.
+The MacBook's keyboard is definitely not the best on the market.
+My previous machine was better to type on, even though it had a couple of physical defects, which I was annoyed by.
 I'll explain some of those defects later in the article.
-As for the keyboard, laptops like Lenovo ThinkPad certainly have a better keyboard to type on.
+As for the keyboard, laptops like the Lenovo ThinkPad certainly have a better keyboard to type on.

 First Linux Laptops